UPDATE OCTOBER 2021

 Oliver’s father and step-mother had left Bradford and settled in Ulverston, probably when Oliver married, all Thomas’s children now being off their hands.
 Thomas Firth died in Ulverston in August 1897.
 I believe Elizabeth Firth died shortly afterwards - I can’t see her on the censuses of 1901 or 1911 - but I haven’t identified a death certificate for her.
 Oliver perhaps inherited something from his father, or from the sale of the worsted spinning business - an inheritance of invested money would explain how he could tell the 1901 census official that he had independent financial means.
 His and Florence’s income was enough for them to employ a cook and a nurse to help Florence run the household; it was these servant luxuries that enabled her to find time to write her article on children’s spiritual education and prepare a book for publication.

-Quite how Florence Firth and Annie Besant came together to prepare The Golden Verses of Pythagoras and Other Pythagorean Fragments is a bit of a mystery to me.
-The two women were acquainted, of course, but I wouldn’t have supposed that they knew each other well.
-Annie Besant being the woman she was, I imagine that the idea for the book came from her.
-Perhaps it arose from her visit to Bradford in 1897 and was part of her attempt to re-ignite theosophy in the city where it had been so strong in the early 1890s.
-Florence Firth might have volunteered to do bulk of the work of the project: the preparation of the text.
-The text is a set of moral phrases generally held to be the work either of Pythagoras himself or of his followers, which Annie Besant’s Introduction suggested theosophists might like to ponder on as part of their practice of meditation.
+In 1904, Florence Firth and Annie Besant worked together to prepare a new edition of texts of interest to all occultists, The Golden Verses of Pythagoras and Other Pythagorean Fragments.
+The text is a set of moral phrases generally held to be the work either of Pythagoras himself or of his followers.
+Annie Besant’s Introduction to the work suggested theosophists might like to ponder them as part of their practice of meditation.
 I would be surprised if Florence’s education had enabled her to read the phrases in Latin, let alone Greek; and in fact her short Preface makes it clear that she used English translations.
-The little book was published in 1904 by the Theosophical Publishing Company.
+The little book was published by the Theosophical Publishing Company.

 I wonder if Oliver’s brother Walter had died of TB?
 The disease was one of the scourges of the 19th century, a horrible, protracted way to die.
 The ‘open-air’ treatment for it was pioneered by Dr Otto Walther at a sanatorium in Nordrach-in-Baden in Germany, where he began taking patients in 1888.
 Within a decade there were many sanatoria run along Walther’s lines in Europe, including several in Britain.
 Most patients in sanatoria using the method pioneered at Nordrach did have to pay for their treatment and this was a heavy financial burden as the cure - if there was one - could take up to a year.
 However, fees for a TB cure in England were affordable by a larger number of families than treatment in places such as the Alps or Egypt.